wyliedavid1984/budgetApp/README.md

 ## Description

-As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
+It is a progressive web application.
+It can be used in a offline environment or online.

+AS AN avid traveller
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling

 This project is a fullstack application that tracks the users workouts and provides visual data to track progress.
 The application uses node.js, express, MongoDB and mongoose.
+It also makes use of indexedDB to store things while offline.

+GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
+THEN that will be shown on the page, and added to their transaction history when their connection is back online.

 ### Table Of Contents